 - Ask them to write down, step by step, everything that happens in the scenario.
 It’s not a “script” in the sense that they write out all the dialogue; it’s more like a “script” that a computer program uses to figure out what to do next.

 Here’s a real-world example of an initial industrial sales call:

 Seller: Introduce myself

 That’s pretty dull stuff.
-But deeper in the script, the interactions get more interesting:
+But deeper in this script, the interactions got more interesting:

 Seller: Ask buyer what he perceives as best mode of action

 Now, new reps could use such a step-by-step breakdown to rehearse their own actions.
 But where these scripts can get really powerful is by identifying best practices.
 Ask several of your top salespeople to create scripts independently.
 Then look at the steps and actions that the different scripts have in common.
 Those are the key interactions that other salespeople should learn and master.